65 Cooks In Garden Making Soil Lasagna

 Posted on 06.
-Dec, 2011 by pamela in G3 Blog, G3 Community, G3 Design Studio, G3 Education, G3 Partners, Homeowner, HOWs, Living Soil, Los Angeles/South Bay, Rain Gardens, School Yard Habitats, Surfrider Foundation, Surfrider's Ocean Friendly Gardens, Watershed Friendly Gardens, Watershed Notes, West Basin MWD
+Dec, 2011 by Pamela in G3 Blog, G3 Community, G3 Design Studio, G3 Educates, G3 Partners, Homeowner, HOWs, Living Soil, Los Angeles/South Bay, Rain Gardens, School Yard Habitats, Surfrider Foundation, Surfrider's Ocean Friendly Gardens, Watershed Friendly Gardens, West Basin MWD

 A huge and enthusiastic group joined G3’s Pamela Berstler at Torrance West High School’s Sheet Mulching Hands-on Workshop, sponsored by City of Torrance, West Basin MWD, and Surfrider Foundation’s Ocean Friendly Gardens Program.
 This landscape transformation is the brainchild of two teachers at Torrance West High- Betty Burkhard (AP Environmental Studies) and Ann Cortina (AP Biology) – who started this process a year ago by attending a Watershed Basics Class in the City of Torrance.

 The West High AP students are integrating the real-life experiences of building an Ocean Friendly and Schoolyard Habitat (under US Fish and Wildlife’s Schoolyard Habitat Program grant) in the approximately 12,000 sq. ft. area between two buildings (totaling approx. 17,000 sq. ft. of roof space for runoff) into their classwork.
 Chuck Schaich, Conservation Coordinator of the City of Torrance is spearheading the city’s support of the project.
 For this HOW, the City of Torrance provided tools, wheelbarrows, free city mulch (from fresh tree trimmings), and the invaluable expertise of Omar, a Torrance Public Works employee (shown in group picture in middle wearing orange).